speschka/build2014-MAML-IntegrationTesting/README.md

 	        return "[YOUR ACTIVE DIRECTORY APPLICATION REDIRECT URL]";
 	    }
 	}

+The second (and final) step in the setup process is to change the path to the **SampleWebSite** project contained in this solution.
+This code is in the file **WebSiteTestsBase.cs** and is visible below for reference:

+	string webSitePath = @"YOUR-PATH-TO\SampleWebSite\";

 [This YouTube video](https://www.youtube.com/watch?v=hG6a8oyxynA&feature=youtu.be) contains a walk-through of the MAML Demo Project Template Visual Studio Extension, which also makes use of Azure Active Directory if you need guidance on how to set up an Azure Active Directory for use with the Microsoft Azure Management API.